 We sell our products through a direct sales force and a select network of distributors and other channel partners globally.
-Sales to distributors accounted for 56% of our net revenue in the fiscal year ended October 30, 2022 and are subject to a number of risks, including:
+Sales to distributors accounted for 57% of our net revenue in the fiscal year ended October 29, 2023 and are subject to a number of risks, including:

-- fluctuations in demand based on our distributors' product inventory levels and end customer demand; - our distributors and other channel partners are generally not subject to minimum sales requirements or any obligation to market our products to their customers; - our distributors and other channel partners agreements are generally nonexclusive and may be terminated at any time without cause; - · our lack of control over the timing of delivery of our products to end customers; and - our distributors and other channel partners may market and distribute competing products and may place greater emphasis on the sale of these products.
+- fluctuations in demand based on our distributors' product inventory levels and end customer demand; - our distributors and other channel partners are generally not subject to minimum sales requirements or any obligation to market our products to their customers: - our distributors and other channel partners agreements are generally nonexclusive and may be terminated at any time without cause; - · our lack of control over the timing of delivery of our products to end customers; and - our distributors and other channel partners may market and distribute competing products and may place greater emphasis on the sale of these products.

-In addition, we are selling our semiconductor products through an increasingly limited number of distributors, which exposes us to additional customer concentration and related credit risks.
+We expect our dependence on channel partners will increase following the VMware Merger.
+Failure to maintain good relationships with our distributors and channel partners could adversely impact our business.
+In addition, we sell our semiconductor products through an increasingly limited number of distributors, which exposes us to additional customer concentration and related credit risks.